 The biggest benefit of the online administration lies in score release timelines.
-By taking the test online, students will receive their scores far sooner than if they take the test on paper, as early as two business days after their test date.
-I have seen countless students spend weeks fretting about their scores after their test date, so I have a vested interest in getting scores to students as soon as possible.
-However, I am also thrilled that students still have the option to test on paper.
-It is clear that the ACT is moving toward a more student-centered take on testing.
-Do you live on the internet and take all of your notes digitally?
+By taking the test online, students will receive their scores far sooner than if they take the test on paper – as early as two business days after their test date.
+I have seen countless students spend weeks fretting about their results, so I have a vested interest in getting scores to students as soon as possible; however, I am also thrilled that students will still have the option to test on paper.
+No matter your preference, it is clear that the ACT is moving toward a more student-centered take on testing.
+Do you live on the internet and take all your notes digitally?
 You can take the ACT in a format that’s familiar to you.
 Do you struggle to focus when looking at a screen?
 You can still take the ACT on paper.

 Finally, the ACT will also start offering students the opportunity to retake individual sections rather than the entire test, which will allow students to concentrate on their specific weaknesses when retesting.
 This will enable students who are significantly stronger in particular areas to target their weaker areas without worrying about whether they are spending enough time maintaining their high scores in other sections.